solarslurpi/GrowBuddies/docs/snifferbuddy.md

 (scd30_wiring)=
 #### WemosD1 to SCD30 Wiring

-Thanks to vendors like [Adafruit](https://www.adafruit.com/), we have a vast amount of sensors and microcontrollers that we can connect together.
+Thanks to vendors like [Adafruit](https://www.adafruit.com/), we have a vast amount of sensors and microcontrollers that we can connect.
 However, only a few companies (like Adafruit) include connectors on their Breakout Boards.
 I like the idea of standardizing on a couple of JST connectors and discussing that more in [the wiring section](wiring_doc)

 :::{figure} images/wemosd1_wiring.jpg
 :align: center